Job loss is a very stressful event that causes a wide variety of reactions and changes in the people who experience it.

 Other possible reactions include anger, panic, and denial.
 These responses are normal.
-If you are experiencing any of these reactions allow yourself to take some time to work through these emotions before making any important decisions, or taking any actions that may be the source of regret later.
+If you are experiencing any of these reactions, allow yourself to take some time to work through these emotions before making any critical decisions or taking any actions that may be the source of regret later.
 Your period of adjustment may be somewhat longer than It would be for someone who had time to prepare themselves for the lay-off.

 Rumors Of Possible Layoffs

-It is not uncommon these days for word to get out long before the action occurs with regard to shutdowns, mergers, and downsizing.
-Whether the rumors are based on facts or simply unfounded, you may have been on an emotional roller coaster ride long before you were actually laid off.
+It is not uncommon these days for word to get out long before the action occurs about shutdowns, mergers, and downsizing.
+Rumours, based on facts or merely unfounded, may have put you on an emotional roller coaster ride long before you lost the job.
 Uncertainty, fear, and anger are just some of the changing emotions you may have experienced if you were in this position.

-Rumors may have also provided you with the incentive to start looking for another job or to consider making a career change.
-On the other hand, you may be feeling very bitter if you disregarded the rumors and did not prepare for the layoff.
+Rumours may have also provided you with the incentive to consider a make a career change or start looking for another job.
+On the other hand, you may be feeling very bitter if you disregarded the rumours and did not prepare for the layoff.

 Company Informs Employees That Layoffs Will Occur

-Many organizations have taken to informing their employees as much as a year in advance that X number of employees will be laid off.
-In some cases, employees have been given the opportunity to take a voluntary separation package prior to the forced layoffs.
-If this was true in your case you may have reacted more favorably, having had the opportunity to take some control over an unpleasant situation.
+Many organizations have taken to informing their employees as much as a year in advance that X number of employees will lose employment.
+In some cases, employees have the opportunity to take a voluntary separation package before the forced layoffs.
+If this was true in your case, you might have reacted more favourably, having had the opportunity to take some control over an unpleasant situation.

-If you had made the choice not to take the voluntary package, or if you were not given the option, perhaps the advance notice helped you prepare for the layoff in some way.
+If you had made a choice not to take the optional package, or if not given the option, perhaps the notice helped you prepare for the layoff in some way.

 Manner In Which The Company Treated You

-In addition to the way the company chose to inform you of the lay-off, the way they treated you may also have had an impact on your reaction to the news.
-Interviewees responded more favorably when they felt they were treated with dignity and respect.
+The way the company informed you of the lay-off and treatment received may also have an impact on your reaction to the news.
+Interviewees responded more favourably when they felt treated with dignity and respect.

-In cases where the employers clearly stated to the employee that the layoff was not due to personal or performance issues, the adjustment was easier for the employee.
+In cases where the employers explicitly stated to the employee that the layoff was not due to personal or performance issues, the adjustment was more comfortable for the employee.

-The support services offered by employers may serve as somewhat of a buffer to the laid-off worker.
-These include severance packages, outplacement services, continuation of benefits, etc. If your former employer offered minimal or no support services you may have greater feelings of anxiety about your future, and be angry and bitter toward your former employer.
+The support services offered by employers could serve as somewhat of a buffer to the laid-off worker.
+These include severance packages, outplacement services, a continuation of benefits, etc. If your former employer offered minimal or no support services, you might have greater feelings of anxiety about your future, and be angry and bitter toward your previous employer.